 This new, 2-week course for experienced NGO staff is about how to increase the impact of what you do by making more effective use of media and by building a mutually beneficial relationship with local media.
 How do media work and how are they organised?
 And there is some hands-on experience too: learn how to create some audio and video content yourself!

 The May 2014 course is OPEN for applications

 The May 2014 course is CLOSED for NFP scholarship applications

 The September 2014 course is OPEN for applications

-The September 2014 course is OPEN for NFP scholarship applications until 4 February
+The September 2014 course is CLOSED for NFP scholarship applications

 The 2015 course is OPEN for applications